By David Salman, High Country Gardens Chief Horticulturist

-- Water only when the air temperature is above freezing.
+2. Water Above Freezing: Water only when the air temperature is above freezing.
 You'll want to apply water early in the day so that it will have time to soak in before nighttime freezing.
 If water stands around the base of a tree it can freeze and damage the bark.
 Heavy coatings of ice on turfgrasses can cause suffocation or result in matting of the grass.

-- Lawn grasses are prone to winter damage-especially newly planted lawns, both sod and seeded.
+3. Don't Forget Your Lawn:Lawn grasses are prone to winter damage, especially newly planted sod and seeded lawns.
+To help protect plant roots, do not mow your lawn shorter than 4" before winter.
 Pay particular attention to turf on southern exposures.

-- When watering woody plants that have been planted in the last two seasons, the most important area to water is the distance from halfway between the plant and the outer stretch of the branches to approximately one foot beyond the "drip line" of branch extremities.
+5. Watering Woody Plants: When watering woody plants that have been planted in the last two seasons, the most important area to water is the distance from halfway between the plant and the outer stretch of the branches to approximately one foot beyond the "drip line" of branch extremities.
 This also prevents water from building up near the trunk of the plant.

-The purpose of winter watering is not to provide water for the plant to draw up its stem—rather, to provide water to prevent the roots from desiccating in the cold dry ground.
+6. Watering With A Purpose: The purpose of winter watering is not to provide water for the plant to draw up its stem—rather, to provide water to prevent the roots from desiccating in the cold dry ground.
 It can be hard to remember to water when you don't have a wilting plant as a visual clue.
 Write a reminder every three weeks on your calendar.